TisaErana/Patentify/README.md

   * ```npm install```

 Node-gyp Errors:
+* make sure Python is in your PATH
-* try setting the version of the build tools you have:
+* set the version of the build tools you have:
   ```
   npm config set msvs_version 2019
   ```